DavidFgamedev/DavidFgamedev.github.io/_pages/about.md

 One of the first videogames I ever played back in 1998 was MediEvil on my new PlayStation console.
 Besides being stuck at the beginning surrounded by goblins and caverns for 3 months, I loved playing it even though I was only 6 years old.
 Soon after Legacy of Kain, Devil May Cry, and after the years Oblivion, Demon’s Souls, and then graduated to action RPG games like GOW, Bloodborne.
 To say that I love open world RPG action fighting is kind of an understatement.
 It has been part of my creative side ever since I was a child.

-I am currently solo developing a hack and slash RPG in Unreal Engine 5 using assests from the Epic Games Marketplace and Quixel Bridge.
-Read the Documentation page for a comprehensive breakdown of the game.
-Watch demo footage, review my C++ and Python Scripts on Github, examine Blueprint structures and behavior trees, and more.
+I am currently solo developing a hack and slash RPG in Unreal Engine 5 using custom 3d model rigs as well as assests from Epic Games' Marketplace.

 Download Now!